janwilmake/xymake/README.md

 1. People would go to https://xymake.com/{username} and would think they were done already, however, they needed a 400 page
 2. All posts where always scraped but not shown.
 This has been fixed too now.
 Phew!

-I'm excited to share this on X now, and see what you guys have to say!
+I'm excited to [share this on X now](https://x.com/janwilmake/status/1904234442937536644), and see what you guys have to say!
 I feel we can use our own posts for so much more than just within Grok, and this is just the first step to make anything possible!

 # TODO

 See how the launch goes, collect feedback, and iterate!

+Mobile-friendlyness with username tagging

 # BACKLOG